 That being said, however, you will see a lot of inconsistencies with the junior programmer salary itself.
 I will explain a bit further in-depth for why that's the case later on in the article, so just keep that in mind for now.

 Finally, we’ve reached the third and final type of Java developers - the senior ones.

-Senior Java developers are veterans in the field – they have been working and learning Java development for the bigger parts of their lives.
-These people are usually essential members of the team, and have a variety of different difficult tasks to perform each and every single day.
-Most notably, senior developers are commonly tasked with teaching and supervising entry-level and junior ones – they become mentors and pass on their knowledge.
+Senior Java developers are veterans in the field - they have been working and learning Java development for the bigger parts of their lives.
+These people are usually essential members of the team and have a variety of different difficult tasks to perform every single day.
+Most notably, senior developers are commonly tasked with teaching and supervising entry-level and junior ones - they become mentors and pass on their knowledge.

 The senior Java developer salary is usually the number that people throw around when talking about how much do programmers make.
 Even though it might often seem like a whole lot, these people forget the job title - senior.
 It means that these developers have dedicated their lives to Java development, and are the highest level professionals in their field.
 Surely, their salaries represent that.

 Now that we’ve covered all of the main groups of Java developers out there, let’s move on and start to talk numbers.
 As a point of reference, I’ll be using the average monthly salary in the US (± $3700) to compare it with the different types of Java developer salary that you might encounter.

 As I’ve mentioned a bit earlier on, the entry-level Java developer salary is something that a person can expect when he or she is just starting as a Java developer.
 But talk is cheap - what do the numbers say?

 According to Glassdoor.com, an entry-level Java developer can expect to make around $80,500 per year or $6700 per month.
 That’s a huge amount of money - almost double the average salary in the US!